lineklemensen/PRJ3/docs/report/03 - Requirements/01 - Functional requirements.md

     \textbf{Postcondition:} & The car has driven the given route and is back at homebase \\
     \hline
     \textbf{Main scenario:} &
+    1. A request is sent to the server to fetch route \par
+    \hspace{0.5cm} [Exception 1: No available routes] \par
+    \hspace{0.5cm} [Exception 2: Network Error] \par
+    2. The server sends the oldest received route to the car. \par
+    3. Oldest route on the server is deleted \par
+    4. The car receives the route and performs its pathfinding calculations \par

-    1. The green LED is turned on indicating that pathfinding has been completed \par
+    5. The green LED is turned on \par
-    2. The dispensary nurse presses the start button \par
+    6. Action button is pressed \par
-    3. The green LED turns off \par
+    7. The green LED turns off \par
-    4. The car waits 5 seconds \par
+    8. The car waits 5 seconds \par
-    5. The car starts driving \par
+    9. The car starts driving \par
-    6. The car arrives at the next location and stops \par
+    10. The car arrives at the next location in the route and stops \par
-    7. The green LED lights up \par
+    11. The green LED lights up \par
-    8. The car enters idle mode \par
+    12. The car enters idle mode \par
-    9. The nurse presses the button \par
+    13. Action button is pressed \par
-    10. The green LED turns off \par
+    14. The green LED turns off \par
-    11. The car checks that there are no more locations other than homebase left \par
-    \hspace{0.5cm} [Extension 2: There are more locations remaining other than homebase] \par
+    \hspace{0.5cm} [Extension 3: There are more locations remaining other than homebase in the route] \par
-    12. The car waits 5 seconds \par
+    15. The car waits 5 seconds \par
-    13. The car starts driving \par
+    16. The car starts driving \par
-    14. The car arrives and stops at the homebase \par
+    17. The car arrives and stops at the homebase \par
-    15. The car sends the server a notification that it has arrived at the homebase \par
-    16. The car enters idle mode \par
+    18. The car enters idle mode \par
      \\
     \hline
     \textbf{Extensions/Exceptions:} &
+    [Exception 1: No available routes] \par
+    \hspace{0.5cm} 1.
+The green LED starts blinking \par
+    \hspace{0.5cm} 2.
+The car waits 5 seconds \par
+    \hspace{0.5cm} 3.
+The green LED stops blinking \par
+    \hspace{0.5cm} 4.
+The car enters idle mode \par

+    [Exception 2: Network Error] \par
+    \hspace{0.5cm} 1.
+Red LED starts to blink \par
+    \hspace{0.5cm} 2.
+The car waits 15 seconds \par
+    \hspace{0.5cm} 3.
+Red LED stops to blink \par
+    \hspace{0.5cm} 4.
+The car enters idle mode \par

-    [Extension 2: There are more locations remaining other than homebase] \par
+    [Extension 3: There are more locations remaining other than homebase in the route] \par
     \hspace{0.5cm} 1.
 Return to point 4 in main scenario
      \\
     \hline